 disposed to accept the ministrations of either of these churches can find representatives of nearly all

-it by George A. and Eben S. Draper, in memory of their parents, while the Union Church has a building recently
+it by George A. and Eben S. Draper, in memory of their parents, while the Union Church has a building

-every hand are cozy and artistic cottages, surrounded by well-kept yards.
+On every hand are cozy and artistic cottages, surrounded by well-kept yards.
 They are as different from the

 usual workingman's home as they could well be.
-They are well and beautifully built, and show what can be accomplished
+They are well and beautifully built, and show what can be

-sewered.
+town is sewered.
 Water, electricity and gas are furnished by the Milford corporations.
-The fire protection is excellent,
+The fire protection is

-genius arises.
+of genius arises.
 Welfare work, so-called, does not rest entirely with the employer; the man at the machine

 must show an inclination to do what he can.
 When both work together, what is the result?
 A livable, lovable,

 beautiful village, like Hopedale.
 The Village: a journal for village life, Roger DeLand French, January 1907,